Types of Tow Trucks: Wreckers, Carriers and Hook & Chain

 When in doubt, send a rollback.

-A rollback may be superior to other vehicles when hauling cars and trucks that need premiere attention, such as: classic cars, luxury vehicles, or brand-new vehicles.
+A carrier may be superior to other vehicles when hauling cars and trucks that need premiere attention, such as: classic cars, luxury vehicles, or brand-new vehicles.
 A rollback can also be the better option when hauling vehicles long distances.

 Integrated Tow Trucks

-Integrated tow truck beds are the best for busy, urban areas with high traffic.
+Integrated tow truck beds are the best tow truck type for busy, urban areas with high traffic.
 An integrated tow truck bed has a wheel lift and boom integrated into a single unit.
 All of the towing controls are inside of the cab which allows the tow truck driver to remain in the truck while backing it up to the disabled vehicle, lifting it and pulling it out to a safer spot to finish the tie-down process.

 Integrated tow trucks are specialized for heavy-duty recoveries.
 These trucks have extra axles for greater stability, with the arm deeply fixed into the core of the truck in order to transport big rigs or buses.